dcycle/dcycleu/_posts/2015-05-20-02-continuous-integration-setup.md

 A CI server is not that hard to set up, but it can take half a day; and we'd rather be doing fun stuff.
 Therefore we will be using one of the online CI servers, [Circle CI](http://circleci.com), which takes minutes to set up.

 Circle CI is free to use for open-source projects hosted on GitHub.
-We'll talk more about open source in our class about the developer community, but in a nutshell open-source software is free to use and free to modify; so don't put any state secrets on your blog, for now.
+We'll talk more about open source in our class about the developer community, but in a nutshell open-source software is free to use and free to modify; so if you are putting anything on your free GitHub account, you retain ownership but not the copyright.

 Since the beginning of this course, you have been using GitHub to host your project website and code, for free.
 In exchange for it being free, you are providing your code (your blog and your content) for free to world to use and to modify, and to integrate into their own projects.
 This means that if you keep developing your blog using the techniques we are learning in this course, someone might take one of your texts and integrate them into their own site, and they would be allowed to do so.